How to Handle Unsubscribed Contacts

 • Manual suppression: You can upload a CSV of unsubscribed users via Contacts > Suppression List > Upload, and Mailmodo filters them out, especially useful when syncing opt-outs from external tools.

-4. Run re-subscription campaigns
+4. Automate the campaigns

 It’s hard to let your subscribers go and there might be cases where you want to give it one last try.
 Maybe someone unsubscribed by mistake or changed their mind, you can re-subscribe them — but only with their explicit permission.